 Anywear is a female-founded AI tech company working to reduce the negative environmental impact created by the fashion industry, while also reframing the idea of body image.
 With these goals in mind, Anywear is helping to change the retail industry by eliminating textile waste, solving issues with sizing, and empowering customers and emerging designers by giving them a selling platform.
-On anyweardesign.com, you will be able to design your own clothes or shop a closet of pieces from other designers — and any item you buy will be custom-made (from upcycled fabrics whenever possible) using AI technology to fit you precisely.
+When the site, anyweardesign.com, will officially launch later this year, customers will be able to design their own clothes or shop a closet of pieces from other designers and customers — and any item you buy will be custom-made (from upcycled fabrics whenever possible) and made to order using AI technology to fit you precisely.
 With cofounders based in different countries, the company is approaching issues confronting the fashion industry from a global perspective and catering to all backgrounds.
 If this crisis has taught us anything, it’s that we all must set our differences aside and work together for a better world.
 Originally set to launch in the U.S. this summer, Anywear has had to postpone its launch date in light of COVID-19 but is thrilled to begin producing face coverings, headbands, and hijabs from upcycled fabrics to give back to frontline workers.
-(While a Condé Nast colleague from Teen Vogue is a founding investor in Anywear, neither Condé Nast nor Allure will receive any money from the sale of these products.)

 Emily Shippee is a New York City-based journalist and managing editor at Condé Nast for Teen Vogue.
 A model in her teens, Emily experienced the impact the current sizing system can have on body image, and the exclusivity of the fashion world.
 As a founding member of Anywear, Emily hopes to give everyone — of all shapes and sizes — the opportunity to design the clothes they want to wear, while also redefining industry standards.
 Emily also believes in transparency of what’s truly going on behind the scenes.
 There is value in knowing who is making your garment and that they are a labor of love to be cherished.
 With everything being made-to-order, this also eliminates the trouble of sitting on inventory stock and textile waste while empowering designers and customers to have say in what they wear and what works best for them.